owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

 CallbackWrapper
 ~~~~~~~~~~~~~~~

-``Icewind\Streams\CallbackWrapper`` wraps an existing file handle, and allows hooking into file reads and writes, and closing streams.
+``Icewind\Streams\CallbackWrapper`` wraps an existing file handle, and allows for hooking into file reads and writes, and closing streams.
-The most common use case for this class in storage backends is for implementing ``fopen`` with writable streams.
+The most common use case for this class in storage backends is for implementing ``fopen()`` with writable streams.
 This is because writing to and closing streams happens outside the storage implementation.
 As a result, the storage backend needs a way to upload the changed file back to the backend.
 This can be done by attaching a close-callback to a stream for a temporary file.